hSuite Getting

 already.

-the form; App
+App

-App_Name:Test 6.
-Click StandAlone.
-Then Click Standalone APK.
-The standalone fields will open up.
-7. Point (main).bas to test-project/source/test.bas 8. type "test" for app_path. click Back.
-9. click Permissions.
-Select the first two, and optionally last the four *.
+(main).bas to test-project/source/test.bas Type "test" for app_path.
 Click Back.
-10. click Commit 11. click Compile.
+10. click Commit 11. click Compile and wait till it finishes.
 12. A test.apk file will be found in c:\mytest\hsuite\work That's a quick example.
 There is some stuff you can do in-between, so just explore it in your own time.
-It's completely safe, If you get into trouble, you can always delete the whole c:\mytest and start again.
+It's completely safe, If you get into trouble, you can always delete the whole c:\mytest and start again. |

 ||||||||||||||